 - The Casino at Portomaso

 Although the small Mediterranean island nation is not big on land casinos (only 5 gambling dens in the country), they are “home” to a vast number of online gambling companies.
 That is because of their favorable tax and licensing laws.

 There are numerous small, lesser known online casinos (Fansbet, Dream Vegas, etc.) that are licensed by the Malta Gaming Authority (MGA).
-The Kindred Group, the parent company of Unibet, is also registered in Malta now even though being founded in Sweden.
-In addition, Stars Group – owner of the biggest online poker room, PokerStars – opened up offices in the country in 2017.
+The Kindred Group, the parent company of Unibet, is also registered in Malta now, even though it was founded in London by a Swedish man in 1997.
+In addition, the Stars Group – owner of the biggest online poker room, PokerStars – opened up offices in the country in 2017.